Thanhngocpham200893/STATE-instructions/IDPP/README.md

 This example provides how to use IDPP to generate an initial path for STATE code.

+**(1) Make initial path by IDPP.**

+First prepare initial and final images in .xsf file, then execute the neb.py to get all images in xyz file

 Reference:

 [1] J. Chem.
 Phys. **140**, 214106 (2014).